pub struct ObservableVectorTransaction<'o, T: Clone> { /* private fields */ }Expand description

 Searches the vector for the first occurrence of a given value,

-if it’s there.
+and returns true if it’s there.
 If it’s nowhere to be found

-in the vector, it returns false
+in the vector, it returns false.

 Time: O(n)